DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 * Dragging a shortcut within an opened folder reorganizes that folder.

 * Dragging a shortcut out of an opened folder removes it from that folder.

+A folder can be dragged within the customizable area, as well as to, from, or along the favourites bar.

+A folder can only contain shortcuts - it can't contain a folder.

 Keyboard Navigation
 ```````````````````